Horospherical varieties with quotient singularities: Introduction

 Knowing that horospherical varieties are part of the larger class of spherical varieties, which enjoy the combinatorial characterization via coloured fans (although the definition of \textit{coloured fan} is different from the one we are using), there are two natural questions that arise regarding extensions of our work.
 The first is on extending our main theorem to spherical varieties.

 \begin{question} Is there a combinatorial characterization (on the coloured fan) for when a spherical variety has quotient singularities? \end{question}

 Based on our heuristic, one might hope that the gap between smoothness and factoriality is the same as the gap between quotient singularities and $\Q$-factoriality for spherical varieties.
-There are known combinatorial characterizations of smoothness for spherical varieties \cite{brion1991geometrie-spheriques,gagliardi2015smoothness-spherical}, so one could attempt to answer \cref{open question-quotient singularities for spherical varieties} by using the conditions in one of these characterizations to fill in the gap between quotient singularities and $\Q$-factoriality.
-For instance, it is possible that a spherical variety $X$ has quotient singularities if and only if its coloured fan is simplicial (so that $X$ is $\Q$-factorial) and conditions (2) and (3) of \cite[Theorem 1.2]{gagliardi2015smoothness-spherical} are satisfied.
+For example, there is a known combinatorial characterization of smoothness for spherical varieties due to Gagliardi \cite[Theorem 1.2]{gagliardi2015smoothness-spherical}, so we might hope that a spherical variety $X$ has quotient singularities if and only if its coloured fan is simplicial (so that $X$ is $\Q$-factorial) and conditions (2) and (3) of \cite[Theorem 1.2]{gagliardi2015smoothness-spherical} are satisfied.

 The second natural question is if Fulton's question holds for spherical varieties.

 \begin{question} What is the answer to \cref{fulton's question} for spherical varieties? \end{question}

 If one successfully addresses \cref{open question-quotient singularities for spherical varieties}, then they may be able to use our strategy for proving \cref{fulton's question for horospherical varieties} to give an answer to \cref{open question-fulton's question for spherical varieties}.
 Note that the Cox construction holds for spherical varieties, although our combinatorial description in \cref{subsec:cox construction} only applies to the horospherical setting.